3rd Dec 2024

 Reverse-Phase Liquid Chromatography vs. Hydrophilic Interaction Liquid Chromatography

-Liquid Chromatography can be achieved through many methods including reverse-phase and hydrophilic interaction liquid chromatography (HILIC).
-Liquid chromatography is a form of column chromatography that uses an HPLC pump to pump an analyte in a solvent (the mobile phase) at high pressure through a column (stationary phase) to separate.
-Then a detector and data system is used to identify compounds in the sample.
-HILIC columns are the perfect choice for separation of polar to highly polar compounds that would be poorly retained in traditional reversed-phase LC separations.
-Modern, highly orthogonal HILIC phases with short equilibration times and the highest efficiency help you to achieve reproducible and fast HILIC chromatography.
+Liquid chromatography can be performed using various techniques, including reverse-phase and hydrophilic interaction liquid chromatography (HILIC).
+This method of chromatography involves an HPLC pump that pushes an analyte dissolved in a solvent (the mobile phase) under high pressure through a column (stationary phase) for separation.
+A detector and data system are then used to identify the compounds in the sample.
+HILIC columns are ideal for separating polar to highly polar compounds, which are often poorly retained in traditional reversed-phase LC separations.
+Modern, highly orthogonal HILIC phases, with short equilibration times and high efficiency, ensure reproducible and rapid chromatography results.

 Reverse-Phase Liquid Chromatography